jax-ml/jax/docs/gpu_performance_tips.md

 ## Multi-Process

-We recommand using one process per GPU and not one per node.
+We recommend using one process per GPU and not one per node.
 In some cases, this can speed up jitted computation.
 The {func}`jax.distributed.initialize` API will automatically understand that configuration when run under SLURM.
 However, this only a rule of